DM-GY-6063-2024F-B-zb656/HW05/README.md

 then i turned it into the proper reset text counter i wanted, since i was just using the seperated out counters as a test to keep track of each function

-now i need to figure out how to make it so every time the page is clicked it resets the counter, because right now the function mouseClicked () { setup();} is not resetting it... will it if i move all the variables to be global variables?
+now i need to figure out how to make it so every time the page is clicked it resets the counter, because right now the function mouseClicked () { setup();} is not resetting it... will it if i move all the variables to be global variables? no it will not. so far still not seeing a way to reset the counter

 By putting different sketch.js and index.html files in directories we can more easily switch between multiple experiments.